freenas/freenas-docs/userguide/storage.rst

    If the system does not have hot-swap trays, shut down the system, replace the old drive with the new one, then start the system up again.
+#endif freenas

+#ifdef truenas
+#.
+Hot-swap drive trays make it possible to remove and replace
+   drives without shutting the system down.
+On these systems, remove the tray with the old drive, install the new drive in the tray, then replace the tray.
+#endif truenas

 #.
 Go to
    :menuselection:`Storage --> Pools`